-To publicly report on performance against the spending benchmark, DHCC should report at the statewide level, with several "drill-down" analyses.
-The following specifications propose the minimal levels of public reporting DHCC should undertake.
-The type of public reporting of performance relative to the spending benchmark will likely evolve over time, and thus, this manual will be updated as the public reporting processes change.
+To publicly report on performance against the spending benchmark, DHCC will report at the State level, with several "drill-down" analyses as the data permits.
+The following specifications propose the minimum level of public reporting DHCC should undertake.
+The specific type and content of public reporting of performance relative to the spending benchmark will likely evolve over time, and thus, this implementation manual will be updated as the public reporting processes change.
+DHCC's annual benchmark trend report should include engaging and easy to understand text and graphics and provide meaningful views of the data.